 \section{Introduction}

-In this note we consider the following algorithmic problem which we call explicit isomorphism problem: let $K$ be a field and let $\A$ be a $K$-algebra isomorphic to $M_n(K)$ be given as a collection of structure constants (i.e. via its regular representation).
+In this note we consider the following algorithmic problem which we call explicit isomorphism problem: let $K$ be a field and let $\A$ be a $K$-algebra isomorphic to $M_n(K)$ given by a collection of structure constants (i.e. via its regular representation).
 The task is to construct an explicit isomorphism between $\A$ and $M_n(K)$ or, equivalently, to find a primitive idempotent in $\A$.

 Although the problem comes from computational representation theory, it has various applications in computational algebraic geometry and number theory as well.
 The case where $K=\mathbb{Q}$, has connections with explicit $n$-descent on elliptic curves \cite{Cremona3}, solving norm equations \cite{IRS} and parametrizing Severi-Brauer surfaces \cite{de Graaf}.
-The case where $K=\mathbb{F}_q$ is closely related to factorisation of polynomials over $\mathbb{F}_p$ and the case where $K=\mathbb{F}_q(t)$ is connected to the factorisation problem in a certain skew-polynomial ring \cite{GZ03},\cite{GTLN} (this case is studied in \cite{IKR}).
+In \cite{IKR} we consider the case where $K=\mathbb{F}_q(t)$ which is connected to the factorization problem in a certain skew-polynomial ring \cite{GZ03},\cite{GTLN}.

 Ivanyos, R\'onyai and Schicho proposed an ff-algorithm for the case where $K$ is an algebraic number field \cite{IRS}.
-An ff-algorithm is allowed to call oracles for factoring integers and polynomials over finite fields.
-The cost of the call is the size of the input.
-Their algorithm however depends exponentially on the degree of the number field, the dimension of the matrix algebra and the logarithm of the discriminant of the number field.
+An ff-algorithm is allowed to call an oracle for factoring an integer or polynomial over a finite field at a cost of the size of the input to the oracle call.
+An ff-algorithm can also be turned into a randomized polynomial-time algorithm (of Las Vegas type) which is allowed to call an oracle for factoring integers (as a polynomial over a finite field can be factored by a randomized polynomial-time algorithm \cite{Berlekamp}).
+It is natural to consider ff-algorithms for this task as Rónyai showed that the problem of computing an explicit isomorphism between $\A$ and $M_2(\Q)$ is at least as hard as factoring integers \cite{Ronyai}.
+The algorithm from \cite{IRS} however depends exponentially on the degree of the number field, the dimension of the matrix algebra and the logarithm of the discriminant of the number field.
 This algorithm was improved in \cite{ILR}.

-In this note we consider the case where $\A\cong M_2(\mathbb{Q}(\sqrt{d}))$, where $d$ is a square-free integer.
-Note that this problem is equivalent to solving homogeneous quadratic equations in 3 variables over quadratic number fields.
-We propose an ff-algorithm which solves the explicit isomorphism problem in polynomial time.
-This is an improvement on the results of \cite{IRS} and \cite{IS}, since those algorithms depend exponentially on $\log~ d$.
-The main idea of the algorithm is to find a subalgebra $\B$ of $\A$ which is a quaternion algebra over $\mathbb{Q}$.
-If $\B$ is isomorphic to the full $2\times 2 $ matrix algebra over $\mathbb{Q}$ then we use the algorithm from \cite{IRS} (or \cite{IS}) to find a primitive idempotent.
-If not then we find an element $u\in \B$ such that $u^2=d$ and return the zero divisor $u-\sqrt{d}$.
-From that one can construct an explicit isomorphism easily.
-Our main tools in solving these problems are the algorithms from Simon and Castel (\cite{Castel},\cite{Simon}) for finding zeros of quadratic forms in several variables.